Home Cocktails Ordinary Drink Salty Dog

 Salty Dog Variations

-Salty Dog with Vodka This variation swaps gin for vodka, resulting in a smoother and less botanical flavor while still retaining the refreshing grapefruit taste.
-Swap: Gin is replaced with Vodka
+Salty Dog with Vodka This variation uses vodka instead of gin, providing a smoother and less botanical flavor.
+Swap: Gin is replaced with Vodka.

-Spicy Salty Dog In this version, jalapeño slices or a dash of hot sauce are added for a spicy kick, complementing the tartness of the grapefruit.
-Swap: Add jalapeño or hot sauce
+Spicy Salty Dog This version includes a dash of hot sauce or jalapeño-infused vodka for a spicy kick.
+Swap: Add hot sauce or use jalapeño-infused vodka.

 Pairs Well With